splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

 #.
 From the landing page of Splunk Observability Cloud, go to :strong:`Detectors & SLOs`.
 #.
 Select the :strong:`SLOs` tab.
 #.
 Select :guilabel:`Create SLO`.
 #.
 Configure the service level indicator (SLI) for your SLO.
+You can use a service or any metric of your choice as the system health indicator.

     To use a service as the system health indicator for your SLI configuration, follow these steps: